 So for every day until the end of the year, Sister Clementine taught me how to take standardized tests, and by the end of the year my reading score was perfect!
 And so were the others!

 What Sister Clementine did was true commitment: she spent a year of her life working with an individual soul — me — not because she liked me personally (although she did appreciate the fact that I was the early morning altar boy at the convent), but because she understood how to have permanent impact on a young person of promise who needed help that would change his life.
-By helping me, she taught me the value of mentorship as much as the art of taking tests.
+By helping me, and becoming my adviser, she taught me the value of mentorship as much as the art of taking tests.
 And she taught me how to create long-term solutions to difficult problems.

 But more important than the skills, Sister Clementine taught me the value of having a mentor at each stage of one’s life.
 So when I was a student at each of my subsequent schools — Jesuit High, Yale and Harvard — I had already developed a radar for identifying great mentors.
 And that made all of the difference !
 Thank you, Sister Clementine !